 2. Enter your poetry in literary competitions

 You might consider submitting your poems to literary competitions.
-Some competitions, like the Terry Hetherington Young Writers Award in Wales, publish the best work submitted to the competition in an annual anthology, and others, like ours, offer publication if you win.
+Some competitions, like the Terry Hetherington Young Writers Award in Wales, publish the best work submitted to the competition in an annual anthology, and others, like our international poetry competition, will offer publication if you win.

 Competitions are an exciting way to share your poetry, with the opportunity to win prizes.
 They are often judged by published poets.
 You can find upcoming poetry competition deadlines on the National Poetry Library website.